LinerSu/nyu-pl-sum19-rec/Class 07/README.md

 X = [].
 ```
 2. Is there any problem from previous sample solution?
-3. Implement a rule `palindrome` to determine if a list is a palindrome.
+3. Implement a rule `palindrome` to determine if a list is a palindrome:
 ```prolog
 ?- palindrome([]).
 true.